-USB audio is in several ways different from PCI based audio interfaces.
-A good performance and click-free operation at a low buffer size are indeed possible on current computers.
-However, using older computers a simple stereo playback will begin to cause a CPU load of more than 30%.
+The Fireface UFX III also supports USB 2, where MADI record and playback channels are no longer available (MADI can still be accessed via TotalMix FX).
+Good performance and click-free operation even at low buffer sizes are indeed possible on current computers.
+However, using older computers a simple stereo playback might cause a CPU load of more than 30%.